ccollins-21/Azure-Compute-Networking/README.md

 <img src="https://i.imgur.com/keOWo28.png" height="80%" width="80%" alt="Setting Up in Azure"/>
 <br />
 <br />
-In the "Networking" tab I want to make sure this VM will be on the same virtual network as the first one I made.
+In the "Networking" tab I want to ensure this VM will be on the same virtual network as the first one I made.
 So, I'll select the one already made for "VM1" instead of creating a new virtual network:  <br/>
 <img src="https://i.imgur.com/QXLXthz.png" height="80%" width="80%" alt="Setting Up in Azure"/>
 <br />
 <br />